Quantum computing with atomic qubit arrays: confronting the cost of connectivity: The connectivity challenge

 \subsection{Lattice surgery}

-A third approach to implementing gates on pairs of logical qubits is lattice surgery\cite{Horsman2012}.
+A third approach to implementing gates on pairs of logical qubits is lattice surgery \cite{Horsman2012}.
 In order to perform a $\sf CNOT$ gate between two surface code qubits of distance $d$ an auxiliary patch of surface code is utilized.
 A sequence of $d$ physical gates and $d$ measurements is performed along the boundary of the first logical qubit and the auxiliary region.
 This merging operation creates a code patch of dimension $d\times 2d$.
 The merged patch is then split with a sequence of $d$ gates and $d$ measurements between it and the second logical qubit.
 The net result after $2d$ physical gates and $2d$ measurements is a $\sf CNOT$ gate between the two logical qubits.

 A feature of lattice surgery is that all of the operations occur along the boundaries of the logical patches which eliminates the need for long-range gates or long distance motion.
 The time for the operation if it is performed in place using individual addressing beams that are scanned is $ t_{\rm ls}=2d (t_{\sf CZ}+t_{\rm beam}+t_{\rm meas})$, with $t_{\rm meas}$ the measurement time (the time for the additional Hadamards to convert $\sf CZ$ to $\sf CNOT$ is negligible).
 If the operation is performed by moving the atoms so that there are $d$ closely spaced pairs suitable for a global $\sf CZ$ gate the time is $t_{\rm ls}=2 t_{\sf CZ}+4 t_{\rm move}+2d t_{\rm meas}.$ The required move distance is a single lattice period $r$.
 Using the value from the previous section and setting $\delta n=0.1$ for the sequence ($\delta n=0.1/4$ per move) we find $t_{\rm move}=71~\mu\rm s$.
 For a code distance of $d=10$ or more the lattice surgery time is dominated by the measurement time.
-Referring to Fig. \ref{fig.measurement} the fastest measurement result that approaches the surface code threshold is data point k in the figure\cite{Phuttitarn2025} which has $t_{\rm meas}=1 ~\rm ms$.
-The highest fidelity measurements, which are well below threshold, have $t_{\rm meas}\ge 100 ~\rm ms.$ Even with new decoding strategies\cite{HZhou2024} that reduce the number of rounds of syndrome measurements from $2d$ to $O(1)$, lattice surgery is not competitive with either long-range Rydberg or transport based gates.
+Referring to Fig. \ref{fig.measurement} the high fidelity measurements which are well below the surface code threshold have $t_{\rm meas}$ of at least a few ms. We see that lattice surgery is not competitive with either long-range Rydberg or transport based gates.
 Substantial improvements in measurement time while maintaining high fidelity would be needed to change this conclusion.